The Ultimate 4-7 Hour Frankfurt (FRA) Airport Layover: by a Pilot

 As a massive hub, FRA is naturally a huge airport and perfect for getting those steps in.

 My favorite aspect of walking around FRA is witnessing the magic of jumbo 747s and A380s taking off and landing at any moment.
+Terminal 1 is particularly large and offers ample walking room, however Terminal 2 is set up in

 Outside of security, you can actually walk rather easily between Terminals 2 and 3 – inside or out.
 There is a tunnel filled with restaurants and stores that connects the two.

-4. Get some fresh air and a tan at the rooftop deck
+6. Get some fresh air and a tan at the rooftop deck

 As I write this Frankfurt layover guide, I’m enjoying a McCafe Latte with oat milk watching planes takeoff over the Visitor’s Terrace.